Champion Brigade Wet Gap Crossing

-U.S. Army Soldiers assigned to 814th Multi-Role Bridge Company, 11th Engineer Battalion, 2d Infantry Division Sustainment Brigade, 2d Infantry Division/ROK-U.S. Combined Division, construct a floating bridge during a wet gap crossing exercise, Nov.
+Republic of Korea Soldiers assigned to 7th Infantry Division, ROK Army, pull security on an M3 Bridge Vehicle during a wet gap crossing exercise, Nov.
 20, 2025, near Namhan River site, South Korea.
 Working in full partnership with ROK engineers strengthened combined lethality and reaffirmed the Alliance’s commitment to mutual defense.
 (U.S. Army photo by Spc.
 Mark Bowman)

 |Date Taken: